BlockHavenTech/blockhaven-rpc-node/README.md

 ## 📂 Scripts Included

-> ⚙️ These helper tools are built for Solana RPC node deployers — making monitoring and management faster, cleaner, and more automated.
+> ⚙️ These helper tools are built for Solana RPC node deployers, making monitoring and management faster, cleaner, and more automated.

 ### 🔍 `healthcheck.sh`